Village Farms Davis addresses pressing challenges and evolving needs:

 Resources

-In November 2025, this thoughtful neighborhood project proposal will be presented to Davis voters at the ballot box under measure J/R/D*
+In June 2026, this thoughtful neighborhood project will be presented to Davis voters at the ballot box under measure J/R/D*

 For more information visit the City of Davis Website